jspackiaraj/AY202425-Fall-Python/exercise_007/README.md

 ---

+## Further Reading:

+For a detailed explanation of the file handling concepts underlying these exercises, please refer to the [Programming Exercises 007](https://jsp.shiksha/index.php/portfolio/bcse101e-computer-programming-python/files-and-file-handling-python/programming-exercises-007) page.
+This contains the original questions on file handling and list operations in Python.

+For additional insights into file handling in Python, refer to the [Files and File Handling in Python](https://jsp.shiksha/index.php/portfolio/bcse101e-computer-programming-python/files-and-file-handling-python) page.

 ## Note:

 The files are platform-specific and can be created by running the provided Python script.
 The Python programs and their corresponding `.md` files are linked for easy navigation.
 Some example files are available in this repository for testing purposes.